 Ag pick seeks to reassure Congress as Trump eyes farm cuts

-Agriculture Secretary-designate, former Georgia Gov. Sonny Perdue arrives on Capitol Hill in Washington, Thursday, March 23, 2017, to testify at his confirmation hearing before the Senate Agriculture, Nutrition and Forestry Committee. less Agriculture Secretary-designate, former Georgia Gov. Sonny Perdue arrives on Capitol Hill in Washington, Thursday, March 23, 2017, to testify at his confirmation hearing before the Senate Agriculture, Nutrition ... more WASHINGTON - As President Donald Trump eyes cuts to farm programs, agriculture secretary nominee Sonny Perdue says he would make government programs more efficient while also working to create jobs in the struggling industry.
+Agriculture Secretary-designate, former Georgia Gov. Sonny Perdue is sworn-in on Capitol Hill in Washington, Thursday, March 23, 2017, prior to testifying at his confirmation hearing before the Senate Agriculture, Nutrition and Forestry Committee. less Agriculture Secretary-designate, former Georgia Gov. Sonny Perdue is sworn-in on Capitol Hill in Washington, Thursday, March 23, 2017, prior to testifying at his confirmation hearing before the Senate ... more Agriculture Secretary-designate, former Georgia Gov. Sonny Perdue testifies on Capitol Hill in Washington, Thursday, March 23, 2017, at his confirmation hearing before the Senate Agriculture, Nutrition and Forestry Committee.

 Add your comments below